-360 5.1 Discussion
+5.1 Discussion

-In Table 4, we evaluate four models in terms of 12 performance indictors (amount of data required for training, time needed for training the model, false alarm rate, cumulative system error, ability to capture spatial/temporal characteristics, ability to predict the radar echo initiation and decay, 0~1 hour forecast accuracy, 1~2 hour forecast accuracy, ability to maintain the radar echo shape, clarity of the radar image, conforming to the laws of physics).
-We use the mark '\' to represent that the lower the better and the mark '\' to represent the higher the better.
-Subsequently, we discuss and summarize the advantages
+In Table 4, we evaluate four models in terms of 12 performance indictors (amount of data required for training, time needed for training the model, false alarm rate, cumulative system error, ability to capture spatial and temporal characteristics, ability to predict the radar echo initiation and decay, 0-1 h forecast accuracy, 1-2 h forecast accuracy, ability to maintain the radar echo shape, clarity of the radar image, conformation to the laws of physics).
+We use the mark " \downarrow " to represent where scores are judged via the principle of "the lower the better" and the mark " \uparrow " to represent where scores are judged via "the higher the better".
+Subsequently, we discuss and summarize the advantages and limitations of the models and their combinations.